TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## Streaming

 * [Chatty](https://chatty.github.io/) - Chatty is a Twitch chat client for everyone who appreciates a dedicated desktop application
+* [Livestreamer](https://github.com/chrippa/livestreamer) - Livestreamer is a command-line utility that pipes video streams from various services into a video player, such as VLC
 * [Open Broadcaster Software](https://obsproject.com/) - Open Broadcaster Software is free and open source software for video recording and live streaming
 * [Restream](https://restream.io) - Restream is the best way to stream to YouTube, Twitch, Mixer, Facebook and 30+ other streaming services instantly and simultaneously
 * [Streamlabs OBS](https://streamlabs.com/) - Forked version of OBS
+* [Streamlink Twitch GUI](https://github.com/streamlink/streamlink-twitch-gui) - A multi platform Twitch.tv browser for Streamlink

 ## System
 - [Bleachbit](https://github.com/bleachbit/bleachbit) - Clean Your System and Free Disk Space